IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 Turns out volume stiching is actually tricky as hell.
 Oh well, hopefully it will be fine.
+Even with those shifted slices